MegaMek/megamek/trunk/megamek/readme.txt

 switch to another unit, or commit to your currently declared fire.
 Again, you do not need to declare fire for your first selected unit first.

 To target another unit, click on it on the board.
-Targetting information for your current weapon should appear in the mech display window.
+Targeting information for your current weapon should appear in the mech display window.
 To fire your current weapon at the target, press the "Fire" button at the bottom of the screen.
 To switch to another weapon, click on its name at the top of the